Dev: Tips for Web Developers

 • Lots of media files increase the work of maintaining the WordPress Media Library and removing files that are no longer used.

-All link destinations replace the entire browser display, but only webpages in the LLIR website include the LLIR header and menu.
-Some users know the browser Back feature (often displayed as a back arrow or arrowhead) is a route back, but you should avoid relying on users being familiar with browsers.
-When you open in a new browser tab:
+• Some users know that the browser Back button (often displayed as a round arrow or arrowhead) is a route back, but you should avoid relying on users being familiar with browsers.

 Start all PDF files with standard text such as the following:

-This document opens in a separate browser tab from the LLIR webpage that opens this page.
+This document opens in a separate browser tab from the LLIR website

 When you finish with this tab, click the X to close it and return to the LLIR website.